Error Reporting in Parsing Expression Grammars: Introduction

 \section{Introduction}

 When a parser receives an erroneous input, it should indicate the existence of syntax errors.
-However, just informing the user that an error was encountered (e.g. with a {\tt syntax error} message) does not help finding and fixing those errors.
-Therefore, a parser should indicate at least the position in the input where it discovered the error, and ideally some information about its context.
+Errors can be handled in various ways.
+The easiest is just to report that an error was found, where is was found and what was expected at that point and then abort.
+At the other end of the spectrum we find mechanisms that attempt to parse the complete input, and report as many errors as best as possible.

-The LL and LR methods detect syntax errors very efficiently because they have the \emph{viable prefix} property, that is, these methods detect a syntax error as soon as a token is read and cannot be used to form a viable prefix of the language \cite{aho2006cpt}.
-LL and LR parsers can use this property to produce suitable, though generic, error messages.
+The LL($k$) and LR($k$) methods detect syntax errors very efficiently because they have the \emph{viable prefix} property, that is, these methods detect a syntax error as soon as $k$ tokens are read and cannot be used to extend the thus far accepted part of the input into a viable prefix of the language \cite{aho2006cpt}.
+LL($k$) and LR($k$) parsers can use this property to produce suitable, though generic, error messages.

-A parser has two basic strategies for handling errors: error reporting and error recovery.
-In error reporting, the parser aborts with an informative message when the first error is found.
-In error recovery, the parser is adapted to not abort on the first error, but to try to process the rest of the input, collecting and reporting all errors that it finds.

 Parsing Expression Grammars (PEGs)~\cite{ford2004peg} are a formalism for describing the syntax of programming languages.
 We can view a PEG as a formal description of a top-down parser for the language it describes.
 PEGs have a concrete syntax based on the syntax of {\em regexes}, or extended regular expressions.
 Unlike Context-Free Grammars (CFGs), PEGs avoid ambiguities in the definition of the grammar's language due to the use of an {\em ordered choice} operator.